-143 Section 2 introduced the concepts of line items, axes and members and stated that axes and members need to be used together with a line item to tag IFRS disclosures.
-In XBRL, such combinations are referred to as 'tables' and must be specified before they can be used for tagging.
-The IFRS Taxonomy includes a number of tables.
-144 For example, IAS 16 Property, Plant and Equipment describes the disclosures that financial statements shall include for each class of property, plant and equipment.
+- 156 Section 2 introduced the concepts of line items, axes and members and stated that axes and members need to be used together with a line item to tag IFRS disclosures.
+The XBRL standard refers to such combinations as 'tables'.
+Tables must be specified before they can be used for tagging.
+The IFRS Taxonomy includes a number of tables. - 157 For example, IAS 16 Property, Plant and Equipment describes the disclosures that financial statements shall include for each class of property, plant and equipment.
 This IFRS Standard also provides some examples of classes of property, plant and equipment.
 The line items, axes and axis members for this logical combination of disclosures are combined in an IFRS Taxonomy table labelled 'Disclosure of detailed information about property, plant and equipment'.